 When you have more than one target session defined in an IdP connection, you must map the target URL to its target session.
 When PingFederate receives an SSO or SLO request, it compares the target URL against the configured URLs until a match is found.
 If a match is not found, the SSO request fails.

-For example, this mapping configuration might be necessary in an IdP-initiated SSO scenario that connects to multiple applications at your site.
+For example, this mapping configuration may be necessary in an IdP-initiated SSO scenario that connects to multiple applications at your site.
 For transactions initiated at your site, this mapping is required for default situations where the target resource and the adapter instance are not specified in the SSO or SLO request.
-When this information is provided with the service provider (SP) request, the mapping table is ignored.
-For more information, see SP services.
+It is worth noting that when this information is provided with the SP request, the mapping table is ignored (see SP services).

-In this scenario, PingFederate is a federation hub for the identity provider and the service providers.
-For more information, see Federation hub use cases.
+In this scenario, PingFederate is a federation hub for the identity provider and the service providers (see Federation hub use cases).

 Finally, if an IdP connection is associated with one or more SP adapters, authentication policy contracts, or both, you also need to map the target URLs to their respective target session.

-You manage target URL mappings on thewindow.
-The configuration process involves entering a URL and select a target session for it.
-See the following table for more information.
+You manage target URL mappings on thescreen.
+The configuration process involves entering an URL and select a target session for it.
+Refer to the following table for more information.